Monicram/Neurodiverse-Communication-/README.md

 # Neurodiverse Communication using NLP

 ## 📌 Project Overview
 Neurodiverse Communication is an NLP-based project designed to improve communication accessibility for neurodiverse individuals.
-The system uses transformer-based models to paraphrase autism-style or non-standard language into clear, standard language while preserving the original intent.
+It uses transformer-based models to paraphrase autism-style or non-standard language into clear, standard language while preserving the original intent.

-This project aims to bridge communication gaps using Artificial Intelligence and Natural Language Processing.
+The goal of this project is to bridge communication gaps using Artificial Intelligence and Natural Language Processing.

 ## 🚀 Features
 - NLP-based paraphrasing system